pnamani3/BrowserPaint/README.md

 # BrowserPaint
- Browser Version of Paint. personl project.
+ Browser Version of Windows Paint.

+ This application requires understanding of command line consoles.
+In addition, the user must have npm to install required dependencies.